 Herbs

-Herbs are a fragrant addition to holiday decorating and compliment the other elements well.
+Herbs are a fragrant addition to holiday decorating and complement the other elements well.

 Perennials and Flowers